 It is important that this document communicates why your team will use LiquidPlanner; stating your goals and how this PM tool will help you achieve your department or company initiatives.
 When project contributors have a clear guide to reference it reduces uncertainty and any hesitation or fear of working in LiquidPlanner.
 The result: faster (and more!) engagement.

 When thinking about your business rules, make sure that they support your goals in using LiquidPlanner.
 For example, if your objective is to better understand where your team is spending their time, tracking time daily would be a key business rule for you.

-4. Architect a sound workspace structure, then hold a Kickoff meeting
+4. Architect a sound workspace structure; then hold a kickoff meeting.

 The way you build out your package structure, project work breakdowns, and custom elements like activities and custom fields must align with your workflows and business requirements.
 Once your LP Playbook is complete and the workspace is ready, it’s time to invite in project contributors and formally introduce LiquidPlanner to the team.

 Some of the most successful introductions I’ve seen involve a formal LiquidPlanner Kickoff hosted by the Champion and Executive Champion, where the team is gathered to walk through your workspace setup and LP Playbook.
-And, when excitement and buzz is still fresh, distribute your LP Playbook to the team for reference moving forward—mandating the crystal clear expectations you’ve outlined for them.
+And, when excitement and buzz are still fresh, distribute your LP Playbook to the team for reference moving forward—mandating the crystal clear expectations you’ve outlined for them.

-5. Carve out time for your rollout and don’t lose momentum
+5. Carve out time for your rollout and don’t lose momentum.

 You’ve all heard this before, but I have to say it again just for good measure: